How to Manage Most Used Apps on Windows 11 Start Menu

 - Toggle the switch to On if you want to see the list, or Off if you want to hide it.

-After you make this change, your “All apps” menu will update immediately to reflect your choice.
+After making this change, the “All apps” menu updates immediately to reflect the new configuration.

 Advanced Configuration: Registry Editor